abdixmd/D-SDAS/README.md

 -------------------

 1. DATABASE:
-   - Ensure PostgreSQL is running on port 5432.
+   - Ensure MySQL is running on port 3306.
-   - Run the `dsdas_core.sql` script on the `postgres` database.
+   - Run the `dsdas_core.sql` script on the `dsdas_erp` database.

 2. CREDENTIALS:
    - The database credentials are hardcoded in `src/Config.php`.